xmindltd/xmind-sdk-js/README.md

 #### .marker(object) => Topic

 Attach a marker flag to the parent node.
-Moreover, you can detach a marker flag from the parent node by setting `object.del` as `true`. default: `false`
+Moreover, you can detach a marker flag from the parent node by setting `object.del` as `true`.
+Default: `false`

 Example: